 Leaves are a symbol of fall – there is a reason Frank Sinatra’s song “Autumn Leaves” is a classic.
-At this time of year, people like to go see fall foliage, decorate with leaf-colored items, and play in the leaves.
+At this time of year, people like to go see fall foliage, decorate with leaf-colored items around the house, and children play in large piles of leaves.

-But as fun as romping in the leaves can be, or looking at the fall leaves in the trees, picking up the leaves in your yard is not quite as fun.
-It is however, an integral part of good lawn care and maintenance.
-So cheap what do you need to know about picking up fall leaves and the effect it can have on your lawn?
-Here are a few tips:
+But as fun as romping in the leaves or looking at the fall leaves on trees can be, picking up leaves in your yard is not quite as exciting.
+It is, however, an integral part of good lawn care and maintenance.
+So, what do you need to know about picking up fall leaves and the effect it can have on your lawn?
+Here are a few tips for the best way to get rid of leaves:

 Get the leaves off your lawn on a regular basis

 There are several reasons why removing the leaves from your lawn is so important to its success and why it should be done at least once a week.
 The first is that it is healthier for your lawn to do so.
 Leaves lying on your lawn will block out sunlight, and potentially hurt the life of your lawn.
+Shredded leaves left behind from mulching are a great way to allow sunlight access to the grass below.
 The second is that the more you procrastinate on getting rid of the leaves, the longer it will take, and a bigger job it will be.
 So make it your goal to eradicate the leaves once a week.

 In fact, when it comes to removing the leaves from your yard, the expert professionals at Lawn Doctor suggest: